Regulating the Election – Overview of Elections Canada and the Federal Electoral System Briefing Book (October 2021)

 Elections Canada provides political parties, members of Parliament and candidates with the Guidelines for Use of the Lists of Electors.
 The guidelines explain how recipients are allowed to use the lists and remind them of the importance of safeguarding confidential information at all times.

 The federal Privacy Act and the Personal Information Protection and Electronic Documents Act (PIPEDA) do not apply to political parties.
-British Columbia is the only Canadian jurisdiction that has legislation that covers political parties in the province through the Personal Information Protection Act.
+British Columbia, through the province's Personal Information Protection Act, is the only Canadian jurisdiction that requires political parties to protect personal information.
 Elections Canada as a federal institution is subject to the Privacy Act.

 The federal election process is protected by many legal, procedural and technological safeguards that are designed to ensure its security and integrity.